tibysko/herms-backend/README.md

 1. Start backend, run: `npm start`

 ## Start backend with mocked Arduino
-1. Start backend, run: `npm run startMock`
+Start backend, run: `npm run start-mock`

+## List ports
+Run `npm run list-ports` will list which port the Arduino is connected to.

 Note you might have to change com-port in `src/board/board.js`.